-HISTORY TAKING The eye care practitioner will enquire about your eyes and vision, your general health and your family history of specific eye diseases.
-VISION TEST Your vision will then be tested using a standard vision chart to see the smallest size of letters or pictures that you are able to identify.
-This test will be done twice, once on a chart that is at a distance from you and one that is within arms length.
+History taking The eye care practitioner will enquire about your eyes and vision, your general health and your family history of specific eye diseases.
+Vision test Your vision will then be tested using a standard vision chart to see the smallest size of letters or pictures that you are able to identify.
+This test will be done twice, once on a chart that is at a distance from you and one that is with- in arms length.
 If you already use glasses, the test may be done with your glasses on and without glasses.
-GLASSES PRESCRIPTION Your glasses prescription will be assessed using special devices.
+Glasses prescription Your glasses prescription will be assessed using special devices.
 Your new prescription will be compared to any glasses you already have.
-ADDITIONAL FUNCTION TESTING May include testing for how your eyes work together, colour vision, and any other procedures relevant to your eye condition.
-EYE HEALTH The health of the front of your eye will then be tested using a microscope-based instrument.
-This may be fol- lowed by measurement of eye pressure.
+Additional function testing May include testing for how your eyes work together, colour vision, and any other procedures relevant to your eye condition.
+Eye health The health of the front of your eye will then be tested using a microscope-based instrument.
+This may be followed by measurement of eye pressure.
 The back of your eye will be looked at through an ophthalmoscope or similar device.
 To best see into the back of the eye, your eyes may be dilated using eye drops.
 This will increase the size of the pupils so that the eye care practitioner can better examine the inside of your eyes (retina and optic nerve).
 Some practitioners will also advise capturing a photo of the retina and optic nerve.
-GLASSES MEASUREMENT AND DISPENSING If you need glasses for the first time or require a change of glasses, measurements will be taken to ensure that the frame fits well and provides you with good vision and comfort.
-If you are diagnosed with any eye disease, further testing will be advised to plan treatment.
-VISION REHABILITATION For children with poor vision that cannot be corrected, vision rehabilitation services and optical aids and devices can enable and enhance functional ability.
+Glasses measurement If you need glasses for the first time or require a change of glasses, measurements will be taken to ensure that th frame fits well and provides you with good vision and comfort. and dispensing If you are diagnosed with any eye disease, further testing will be advised to plan treatment.
+Vision rehabilitation For children with poor vision that cannot be corrected, vision rehabilitation services and optical aids and devices can enable and enhance functional ability.